nasa/delta/delta/config/README.md

 each input image containing one or more polygons/multipolygons, each with one or more region names.
 For each region name specified in the config file, all regions including this name will have their statistics jointly computed.
 In addition, all regions without a name will have their statistics individually computed.
-WKT files should have the same names as their associated image files but with the extension ".wkt.csv"
+WKT files should have the same names as their associated image files but with the extension ".wkt.csv".
+There is a sample WKT file, along with a picture of the described regions, [here](../docs/sample.wkt.csv)

 ### Network